mathematicalthinking/vmt/README.md

 its right at the top of the list and visible to the user
 1. Filter is broken... myRooms seems to list every room i've ever entered including duplicates
+### Replayer
+1. allow the user to click on or drag the progress bas to change the time
 ## Bugs
 1. ~~We need to disable all buttons related replaying and interacting with the room until the ggbClient is loaded.~~